Orchestrator#

 Create Client Connections to Orchestrators#

-The SmartRedis Client object contains functions that manipulate, send, and receive data within the database.
-Each database has a single, dedicated SmartRedis Client.
-Begin by initializing a SmartRedis Client object per launched database.
+The SmartRedis Client object contains functions that manipulate, send, and receive data within the Orchestrator.
+Each Orchestrator has a single, dedicated SmartRedis Client.
+Begin by initializing a SmartRedis Client object per launched Orchestrator.

 1# Initialize SmartRedis client for single sharded database